HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-02-05-Why-Data-Science.md

 ## Why become a Data Scientist?

+{% hookin 1 %} **It's a great opportunity.**
-* DataScience is the realization that Business need Mathematicians to make sense of their data.
+DataScience is the realization that Business need Mathematicians to make sense of their data.
 The analysis of balnance sheets and order books does not involve that much mathematics.
 But storage costs have dropped.
-  Storing massive amounts of data is now common.
-  On some web-sites every click of every user is tracked.
+Companies start gathering every bit of information they can get their hands on.
 If you want to extract information from this kind of scattered, high volume information, you need to work harder.
 This is where mathematicians come in.

-* Mathematicians bring a great skillset to the table:
+{% hookin 2 %} **Mathematicians bring a great skillset to the table.**
 Frustration tolerance.
 Formal reasoning.
 No fear of equations.
 The average computer-scientist trained (at least the ones I have seen) are not able to work with equations very well.
 Many are scared of matrices.
 It can not be expected that you are able to work creatively with conceptual models:
 - Interpret formula geometrically
 - Grasp how the high level description is reflected in the formulas
 - Incorporate new ideas and simplify or extend the given model This is *really* hard for CS master students.
 Those often have very shallow knowlege of mathematics for them ML papers are largely impenetrable.

 * The industry is deeply confused.
   - Ill defined field